neurodroid/stimfit/doc/sphinx/manual/preface.rst

 Preface
 *******

-.. sectionauthor:: Christoph Schmidt-Hieber <christsc@gmx.de>
+:Author: Christoph Schmidt-Hieber (christsc at gmx.de)
+:Date: |today|

 ``Stimfit`` was originally written by Peter Jonas, University of Freiburg, in the early 1990s.
 It was primarily designed to analyze the kinetics of